szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 title: "Tool-friendly pattern matching?"
 date: 2015-03-20 22:00:00
 category: toolfriendly
-tags: [toolfreidnly, scala, pattern-match]
+tags: [toolfriednly, scala, pattern-match]
 featured_image: /images/cover.jpg
 ---
-## Toolfriendly pattern matching
+## Tool-friendly pattern matching
-Pattern matching is one of the feature that we love in Scala.
-Is it toolfriendly?
+Pattern matching is one of the features we love in Scala.
+Is it tool-friendly?

-Let's look at standard pattern match:
+Let's look at a standard pattern match:

 ```scala
 foo match {